modalpdx/MintTinPS_882/README.md

 I'll still have 3.3V and one other up-and-coming voltage (looks like 2.5V may be the next one).

-##Misc
+##Miscellaneous Notes

-It's possible that the Maxim MAX883 is a drop-in replacement for the MAX882.
-This chip would give you everything the MAX882 offers but the non-adjustable voltage would be 5V instead of 3.3V.
-Not recommended, but you're free to swap.
+If you want the power supply to default to 5V instead of 3.3V, the Maxim MAX883 should be a drop-in replacement for the MAX882.
+This chip would give you everything the MAX882 offers but the non-adjustable voltage would be 5V.
+The adjustable voltage is handled identically to the MAX882.

-Also note: the first run of PCBs has been received but they have not been tested yet.
-Please do not produce PCBs from the Gerber files until I can verify that the PCB design works.
+The first run of PCBs from DirtyPCBs has been tested and they work fine.
+With the jumper out I get 3.3V and with the jumper in I get my adjustable, dialed-in voltage.

+If you decide to make some boards from my Gerbers, please note that the silkscreen on the back currently runs off of the board.
+I'll chalk it up to bad judgement, too many damn words, and an incorrect font loaded in Eagle, all my fault.
+It's just a silkscreen and you won't see it when the board is mounted in a tin so fixing it isn't high on my priority list, but it'll happen some day, promise.